-Autumn advice for dog owners
+Vet's 10 autumn tips for dog owners

-Stay visible on walks
+1. Stay visible on walks

-Remember: if your dog does get fleas, you'll need to treat your house too.
+Luckily, you can prevent this by making sure your dog is up to date with their parasite prevention treatments.
+Remember if your dog does get fleas, you'll need to treat your house too.
 Read more on how to check your dog for fleas.

 Symptoms of antifreeze poisoning include: